CPS would seem to be the main suspect.

 The most likely cause of it cranks and cranks but won't start up

 is the Crankshaft Position Sensor (CPS) located on the transmission bell housing.
-Often this part is also referred to as the CranKshaft Position Sensor (CKP) CPS/CKP failure is very common.
+Often this part is also referred to as the CranKshaft Position Sensor (CKP).
+CPS/CKP failure is very common.
 The CPS/CKP can stop working with no warning or symptoms and the engine will not run or the engine may randomly stall for no apparent reason.
+Typical CPS lifespan is about 150-200,000 miles.

 - Starter cranks and cranks but engine won't start up